Steven King/Icon Sportswire

 Author: Anthony Vlahovic

 The offensive line has long been considered a thankless position.
 If an o-lineman does their job, you may not hear their name mentioned more than once during a game.
-On the flip side, if they are struggling, fans may hear their name in a negative light multiple times on a broadcast, and plenty more on social media.
+On the other hand, if they are struggling, fans may hear their name mentioned in a negative light multiple times on a broadcast, and even more on social media.

 Well, for the first time in NFL history, offensive linemen are about to get the credit they deserve, as the league has created the Protector of the Year award.
 With a wide range of All-Pro level linemen, including Penei Sewell, Lane Johnson, and Quenton Nelson, this market will be an intriguing one to watch and bet on.
 For football fans looking to add this new award to their futures portfolio, we've got you covered with a full odds breakdown for the market from now until the end of the season.